ptitSeb/box64/docs/USAGE.md

  * 1 : Enable trace for generated code (like regular Trace, this will slow down the program a lot and generate huge logs).

 #### BOX64_NODYNAREC  *
-Forbid dynablock creation in the interval specified (helpfull for debugging behaviour difference between Dynarec and Interpreter)
+Forbid dynablock creation in the interval specified (helpful for debugging behaviour difference between Dynarec and Interpreter)
  * 0xXXXXXXXX-0xYYYYYYYY : define the interval where dynablock cannot start (inclusive-exclusive)

 #### BOX64_DYNAREC_BIGBLOCK *